Bunyip Chasm: In a Gammon Gorge

 Balcanoona Creek narrowed as we approached the gorge, and the scenery began to improve.

 Despite our loads we were making good progress along the dry creek bed.
 The landscape was slowly becoming more scenic: the hills got taller, the valley walls more rugged.
-Their sharp rocky outlines were softened by a covering of dry grass.
+Their sharp outlines were softened by a covering of dry grass.
 A few rocky cliffs appeared above us.
 Attached to one rock wall LS found a collection of mud wasp nests, though we saw no inhabitants.

 Mud wasp nests under a rock overhang.